 Design and Progress Notes

 This game is still a work in progress.
 Most of it is completely playable, but you may notice a few things here and there that seem to be missing, or issues with game balance.
-I still make frequent updates (as of December 2017) and alterations to the game, but usually nothing too major.
+I still make somewhat frequent updates (as of November 2018) and alterations to the game, but usually nothing too major.
 The game is in a state ready for early playtesting, but if you decide to play, here are a few things to be aware of: